jianwen-android/notes-sst-/History/Notes/(Axis Defeat in) WWII/Germany's Defeat.md

 -   German fighters only had enough fuel to fly for 30 min over England and had to return to France
 -   German pilots who bailed out over Brtain became prisoners

+## Spirit

+1. Evacuation
+	- moving vulnerable citizens away from cities
+	- e.g. children
+2. Conscription
+	- Ensuring Britain had enough soldiers & workers by recruiting civilians
+	- e.g. Women 20 years or older worked in industry/auxiliary armed forces
+3. Controlling Information
+	- Keeping up morale by propaganda & censorship
+	- e.g. They were not allowed to report news as is
+4. Rationing
+	- Keeping Britain fed & supplied despite the U-boat blockade by Germany

+## Consequences

+- Bombings strengthened the morale & resolve of the British instead of weakening it.
+- Public support ensured that the nation was united in support of the government’s efforts
+- Germany was not able to force Britain to surrender during the Battle of Britain

+# Germany's role (Self-inflicted)

 ## Operation Barbarossa

 - Hitler turned his attention to the USSR after his failed attempt to conquer Britain